corrode/corrode.github.io/content/blog/enums.md

 };
 ```

-You might write bindings to existing C code, which uses `u8` to
+A common use-case for `u8` is when you interface with C code.
-represent state.
-In that case, using `u8` might seemingly be the
+In that case, using `u8` might seemingly be the only option.
-only option.
-However, you can still wrap the `u8` in a newtype:
+However, we could still wrap that `u8` in a newtype!

 ```rust
 struct User {